Judges 20:48

 And the men of Israel turned back against the other Benjamites and put to the sword all the cities, including the animals and everything else they found.
 And they burned down all the cities in their path.

-the people and animals and everything they found
+including the animals and everything else they found.

 Persons / Places / Events